 The pros and cons of Linux

-Then again, you won’t see the very latest hardware immediately supported by Linux-based distributions, given that manufacturers mostly focus on Windows and MacOS platforms first.
+Then again, you won’t see the latest hardware immediately supported by Linux-based distributions, given that manufacturers mostly focus on Windows and MacOS platforms first.
 Plus, finding answers to your problems will take more investigative work than usual.
 So unless you purchase a device with a Linux distribution already installed, the only technical help you’ll receive will be through the Linux community.

 On the software side, many popular programs simply aren’t available for Linux distributions.
-The same holds true for gaming, though the Linux library is slowly growing thanks in part to Valve’s SteamOS platform.
+The same holds for gaming, though the Linux library is slowly growing thanks in part to Valve’s SteamOS platform.
 Adding to that, you’ll need patience when understanding how the Linux platform works, what tools and alternatives are available, and how to get more control over the PC by learning new commands.

 Linux is the quiet kid of the trio